Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Discovering Our Own Shame

-Many years ago, I imagined shame as something other people felt.
-I had no clue that I had vats of my own.
-Nor did I realize that I was giving shame just the environment it needed to multiply and take root by stuffing it deep down inside of me, where no one would see it.
+Many imagine shame as something other people feel.
+And have no clue that they have vats of their own.
+Sadly, this provides just the environment it needs to multiply and take root.
+We stuff it deep down inside, where no one will see it – we think.

-Hiding all my stress and exhaustion and pain from preying eyes and even my own reflection.
+We hide all our stress and exhaustion and pain from preying eyes and even our own reflection.
+Until we are behind closed doors, alone.

 Why Releasing Shame Is Key to Happiness